WilsonCWu/build_nanogpt/README.md

 # errors
-* aw man, i think there's a bug somewhere. loss is significantly worse than the video's results. see notebook. compile + eval erro
+* aw man, i think there's a bug somewhere. loss is significantly worse than the video's results. see notebook.
+* edit ^ https://github.com/karpathy/build-nanogpt/pull/30 nice, looks like it's actually a bug in the original impl. i wouldn't doubt that i have more bugs on top of that though lol compile + eval erro
 ```